Bardoe-Engineering-Classes/project-1-tghju/README.md

 - Did any behaviors change or get simplified?
 - Did you add any new features?

 In one of my very first ideas, I considered using a joystick to control two of the LEDs.
-I decided to first use three potentiometers because it's easier to figure out and more intuitive to use when finished.
+I decided to use three potentiometers instead because it's easier to figure out and more intuitive to use when finished.
 Overall, the result is exactly how I imagined.

 ---